mrisher/smtp-sts/spec.md

   the sender fetches a HTTPS resource from the URI indicated.
 For example, a=webpki:https://example.com/.well-known/smtp_sts/current indicates that the sender should fetch the resource https://example.com/.well-known/smtp_sts/current.
-The HTTP response body served at this resource must exactly match the policy initially loaded via the DNS TXT method, and must be served from an HTTPS endpoint at the domain matching that of the recipient domain.
+In order for the policy to be valid, the HTTP response body served at this resource MUST exactly match the policy initially loaded via the DNS TXT method, and MUST be served from an HTTPS endpoint at the domain matching that of the recipient domain.

 (_TODO:_ As this RFC standard progresses, the authors will register .well-known/smtp-sts.
 See [@!RFC5785}}.
 Then implementors will _not_ specify a URI, but will instead rely on the .well-known URL.)

-* DNSSEC: In this mechanism, indicated by the "dnssec" value of the "a" field, the sender must retrieve the policy via a DNSSEC signed response for the
+* DNSSEC: In this mechanism, indicated by the "dnssec" value of the "a" field, the sender MUST retrieve the policy via a DNSSEC signed response for the
   \_smtp_sts TXT record.

-When fetching a new policy when one is not already known, or when fetching a policy for a domain with an expired policy, unauthenticated policies should be trusted and honored.
+When fetching a new policy when one is not already known, or when fetching a policy for a domain with an expired policy, unauthenticated policies MUST be trusted and honored.
 When fetching a policy and authenticating it, as described in detail in _Policy_ _Application_, policies will be authenticated using the mechanism specified by the existing cached policy.

-Note, however, as described in detail in _Policy_ _Application_, that new policies should not be considered as valid if they do not validate on first application.
-That is, a freshly fetched (and unused) policy that has not successfully been applied should be disregarded.
+Note, however, as described in detail in _Policy_ _Application_, that new policies MUST NOT be considered as valid if they do not validate on first application.
+That is, a freshly fetched (and unused) policy that has not successfully been applied MUST be disregarded.

 # Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS should validate that the recipient MX supports STARTTLS and offers a TLS certificate which is valid according to the semantics of the SMTP STS policy.
+When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS SHOULD validate that the recipient MX supports STARTTLS and offers a TLS certificate which is valid according to the semantics of the SMTP STS policy.
 Policies can specify certificate validity in one of two ways by setting the value of the "c" field in the policy description.

-* Web PKI: When the "c" field is set to "webpki", the certificate presented by the receiving MX must be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
-The certificate must have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.
+* Web PKI: When the "c" field is set to "webpki", the certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
+The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

-* DANE TLSA: When the "c" field is set to "tlsa", the receiving MX should be covered by a DANE TLSA record for the recipient domain, and the presented certificate should be valid according to that record (as described by [@!RFC7672]).
+* DANE TLSA: When the "c" field is set to "tlsa", the receiving MX MUST be covered by a DANE TLSA record for the recipient domain, and the presented certificate MUST be valid according to that record (as described by [@!RFC7672]).

 # Policy Application

-When sending to an MX at a domain for which the sender has a valid non-expired SMTP STS policy, a sending MTA honoring SMTP STS can apply the result of a policy validation one of two ways:
+When sending to an MX at a domain for which the sender has a valid non-expired SMTP STS policy, a sending MTA honoring SMTP STS MAY apply the result of a policy validation one of two ways:

 * Report-only: In this mode, sending MTAs merely send a report to the designated